 Investment by the Trust is undertaken through an investment custodial account.
-Through December 31, 2012, the Trust has contributed a cumulative total of \$62,400,000 into the investment custodial account, all of which has been invested using purchase allocations targeting 60% to equities and 40% to fixed income investments.
+Through December 31, 2013, the Trust has contributed a cumulative total of approximately \$83 million into the investment custodial account, all of which has been invested using purchase allocations targeting 60% to equities and 40% to fixed income investments.
 In addition, accumulated distributions from the Trust's investments were invested in accordance with the Trust's strategy.
-A withdrawal of \$104,000 was made from the investment custodial account in 2012 for payment of Trust related expenses and fees.
 All investments are in open-ended mutual funds.

-As of December 31, 2012 and 2011, the Trust's asset allocations at fair value are as follows:
+As of December 31, 2013 and 2012, the Trust's asset allocations at fair value are as follows:

 Actual Asset Actual Asset Target

-Asset Class Allocation 2012 Allocation 2011 Allocation
+Asset Class Allocation 2013 Allocation 2012 Allocation

-Domestic Equity 50% 44% 40%
+Domestic Equity 51% 50% 40%

-International Equity 16% 14% 20%
+International Equity 16% 16% 20%

-Domestic Fixed Income 32% 39% 39%
+Domestic Fixed Income 30% 32% 39%

-Cash & Cash Equivalent 2% 3% 1%
+Cash & Cash Equivalent 3% 2% 1%

 Total 100% 100% 100%

-At December 31, 2012, the Trust had deposits awaiting investment of \$10,095,299 in the Illinois Funds money market investment pool, as managed by the State of Illinois, Office of the Treasurer.
-This amount is mainly comprised of an advance funding contribution of \$10,000,000 made by the District in late December, 2012.
-Due to the timing of the advance funding contribution, the balance in the Illinois Funds investment pool was not yet transferred to the investment custodial account and is therefore excluded from the above asset allocation percentages.
+The Trust had deposits awaiting investment of \$10,006,231 at December 31, 2013 and \$10,095,299 at December 31, 2012 in the Illinois Funds money market investment pool, as managed by the State of Illinois, Office of the Treasurer.
+Deposits at December 31, 2013 and 2012 were maintained as cash equivalents awaiting investment direction from the Executive Committee.
+The deposits on hand at Illinois Funds are therefore excluded from the above asset allocation percentages.